Drummer149/solar-impact-calculator/README.md

 ### `npm start`

 Runs the app in the development mode.<br>
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [http://localhost:8080](http://localhost:8080) to view it in the browser.

-The page will reload if you make edits.<br>
 You will also see any lint errors in the console.

 ### `npm test`